Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit3-test-cases.md

 This rule migrates JUnit 3 tests to either JUnit JUpiter or JUnit 4 depending on the most up-to-date JUnit version available in the classpath.
 The migration is achieved by:
-* inserting the annoations to the test cases and life cycle methods accordingly
+* inserting the annotations to the test cases and life cycle methods accordingly
 * inserting the correct import statements to the assertions or assumptions
 * removing the extension to the JUnit 3 TestCase class
 * and removing the main methods that used to serve as entry points for executing tests.